 - The Ortenberger/Jackson book describes a descent of Owen's W Ledges that's different from Rolando's description and supposedly avoids the need for rappels, but we never found it.

 - From Gunsight Notch we traversed left about a rope length along a sloping ledge down and around to the E face of the Grandstand, then did a meandering climb with a few mild 5th class sections before we got to easier ground higher up on the Grandstand.
-This was easier but probably took longer than the route that Rolando describes.
+This was easier but longer than the route that Rolando describes.

 - A couple of us used approach shoes the whole way, but 5.7/5.8 with approach shoes and big packs wasn't much fun and slowed us down a lot on the N Ridge of the Grand.
 The people with rock shoes moved much more quickly on the steep pitches.